MHeinz1996/PokePals/README.md

   - happiness (int from 0-10 to represent stars. ex. happiness:9 == 4.5-stars == very happy)
   - hunger (int from 0-10 to represent stars. ex. hunger:0 == 0-stars == starving)
   - last_fed (datetime to be used to calculate hunger)
   - cry (sound that the pokemon makes.
-Pulled from pkmnapi)
+Pulled from pkmnapi, stored as a path to where the .wav file is downloaded to)
   - sprite (url of pokemon image)
-  - trainer (foreignkey AppUser)
+  - trainer (foreignkey Trainer, One-to-One relationship)

 ### CRUD:
 - CREATE